Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 However, if you are programming a lot or editing images or videos on your laptop, you would require at least 15.6 inches of the laptop to work optimally.

-Other than that, if you would use your laptop outside college most of the time, you should opt for an anti-glare screen and high brightness (around 1000 or more nits).
+Other than that, if you use your laptop outside college most of the time, you should opt for an anti-glare screen and high brightness (around 1000 or more nits).

 CS students working with graphic designing tools should pick a laptop with a display that supports a wider color gamut with accuracy.